eykamp/firmware-update-service/README.md

 - `Bad key`: Key is incorrect or unknown.
 - `Too big`: Supplied file is too large for the system.

-# Requirements
-The service uses a Postgres database to store project information as well as the firware images themselves.
-The table structure is specified in the code, but you'll have to create them manually.

 # Adding projects
 To add a new project, you'll need to add a record to the app table; all that's needed is a unique name and key, which acts as a password.
 Keep this key private.
 Users can download the firmware images using the name, so won't need your key.